viccherubini/get-shit-done/README.md

 sites[] = www.blah.com
 to this file

+If you are using the python script, the configuration file can contain list of comma-seperated sites as value to sites key.
+The duplicates will be removed, and www is prepended to eac

 ### $restartNetworkingCommand
 Update this variable with the path to your network daemon along with any parameters needed to restart it.